Want the perfect workout program?

 Note: Keep your core engaged throughout the movement with a neutral spine.

-Some people have skinny calves and are always looking for ways to build bigger, strong calves, that’s where the Smith machine can help.
-If your gym doesn’t have a calf raise station, using the Smith machine, you can effectively do standing and seated calf raises so you can get your calf training in at one place.
+Some people have skinny calves and are always looking for ways to build bigger, strong calves, and that’s where a Smith machine calf raise can help.
+If your gym doesn’t have a calf raise station, you can effectively do standing and seated calf raises so you can get your calf training in at one place.

 Note: You can point your toes inwards/outwards to hit various heads of the calf muscle.

-Even though the inverted row is a bodyweight exercise the Smith machine is the optimal piece of equipment for them.
-You can adjust the height of the bar easily so it doesn’t matter how long or short your arms are.
+Even though the inverted row is a bodyweight exercise, the Smith machine is the optimal piece of equipment for them.
+You can adjust the height of the bar easily so it doesn’t matter how long or short your arms are, making this an excellent exercise to perform on the Smith machine.

 Note: Keep your body in a straight line the entire time.

 The overhead press is one of the core compound lifts that can add some serious size and strength to the front delts.
-When performing this exercise on the Smith machine you don't need to use your stabilizer muscles to keep the bar under control therefor you can push heavier weight to stimulate muscle growth.
+When performing this exercise on the Smith machine, you don't need to use your stabilizer muscles to keep the bar under control, meaning you can push heavier weight to stimulate muscle growth.

 Note: Try to avoid leaning your head back and push through your elbows.